BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 **Tutorial 04: Cross-Verification** shows Ben's perspective.
 He'll verify Amira's attestations against external sources like GitHub's API and signed commits.

-The key insight: this tutorial proves your XID is current.
-Tutorial 03 offers attestations, and Tutorial 04 shows how to verify them.
-Together, they build meaningful trust—enough for Ben to accept code contributions from BRadvoc8.
+Together with this tutorial's proof that a XID is current, the next two additions will build meaningful trust: enough for Ben to accept code contributions from BRadvoc8.

 [ **Next Tutorial:** [Offering Self-Attestation](03-offering-self-attestation.md) | **Previous Tutorial**: [Your First XID](01-your-first-xid.md) ]